2022 Gartner® Magic Quadrant™ SIEM

-There are several tools out there that provide IT teams with the capability and power to engage in competent threat hunting.
-Some of these tools provide IT teams with the space to reallocate time to threat hunting, while others provide automation functionalities that assist threat hunters get through their steps more efficiently and quickly.
+There are several tools that provide IT teams with the capability and power to engage in competent threat hunting.
+Some of these tools provide IT teams with the space to reallocate time to threat hunting, while others provide automation functionalities that assist threat hunters to get through their steps more efficiently and quickly.

 Alert reduction, event correlation, anomaly detection, and deep analytic features are all optimized through Sumo Logic’s advanced, intelligent features that make threat hunting more effective, efficient, and seamless for IT teams.

-Embrace the power of a truly proactive threat-hunting strategy withSumo Logic today.
+Embrace the power of a proactive threat-hunting strategy with Sumo Logic today.